ds4good/ghana-datasets/README.md

 With kind support from [dataniX](www.datanix.co.uk/blog)

 **Key**
-:heavy_check_mark: Up-to-date
+:white_circle: Up-to-date
-:seedling: Usable but can be improved
+:black_circle: Usable but can be improved
-:heavy_exclamation_mark: Call for data (we need this data can you help?)
+:red_circle: Call for data (we need this data can you help?)